adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/firstapp_pc.md

 }
 ```

-As we will learn when we deal with table data in Chapter 3, these fields need to
+As we will learn when we deal with [table data][int-data], these fields need to
 be defined with the same name and semantics as on the server.
 Our model on
 the server was sub-classed from `EntityData` and the `EntityData` class on the
 server defines these fields.